1161 foster road, iowa city, iowa

-Coaching and therapies for pain
+Eginton Alignment and Somatic Therapy for pain

 Movement is always key to healing, and just as every person is unique, every person's pain, and the reason for it, is unique.
-Every success you've ever had can help you learn how to feel better.
+Whether your pain is due to an injury or some other cause, you've worked hard to get rid of it, and every success you've ever had in working on it can help you learn how to feel better.

 I am often the last call, but clients frequently tell me they wish I'd been the first.
 My clients have called me the "missing link" between physical therapy and psychotherapy.

-How I work
+How I Work

-Who I can help
+Who I Can Help